Maruff/eTamil/test.md

-Sure, here's a step-by-step procedure to build a website and assign a theme using GitHub:
+Step-by-step procedure to build a website and assign a theme using GitHub:

 ### Prerequisites
 1. **GitHub Account**: Make sure you have a GitHub account.